Two Mold PLate Designs were Evaluated to Minimize Wear & Distortion

-Wear and distortion of the copper plates in the mold is a major concern in the operation of continuous casters.
+Wear and distortion of copper plates in the mold is a major concern in the operation of continuous casters.
 The mold-wall temperature is one of the principal factors affecting mold distortion.
 Grooves machined in plates can significantly improve the efficiency of water cooling, thus, reducing the operating temperature of the mold and moderating the thermal gradients through-the-wall of the mold.

 Consequently, lower thermal stresses result in improved performance of the mold and smaller distortion of the copper plates.
 Introduction of grooves, however, reduces the plate thickness available for wear and related refurbishing of the plates.
 Moreover, if the ligaments separating water from hot face in cooling channels become too thin, they may be subject to easy mechanical abuse.
 Some rational compromise is therefore needed in design.
 Such a compromise indeed should also include the alternative use of materials of appropriate plastic strength and other mechanical properties.